Goodness of fit: Pearson's chi-square test

 The resulting value can be compared with a chi-square distribution to determine the goodness of fit.
-The chi-square distribution has (k − c) degrees of freedom, where k is the number of non-empty cells and c is the number of estimated parameters (including location and scale parameters and shape parameters) for the distribution plus one.
+The chi-square distribution has (k − c) degrees of freedom, where k is the number of non-empty bins and c is the number of estimated parameters (including location and scale parameters and shape parameters) for the distribution plus one.
 For example, for a 3-parameter Weibull distribution, c = 4.